junipertcy/bipartiteSBM/README.md

 ### Installation

-If you are new to Python, we recommend you install `Anaconda`.
+If you are new to Python, we suggest you install [Anaconda](https://www.anaconda.com/download/).
 It will provide most scientific libraries that we need here.

 If you want to enable parallelization for the engine, please additionally install `pathos` via:
 ```bash